How to Detect Android Developer Options, Protect Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect Developer Options on Android apps using Appdome
+How to Implement Detect Developer Options in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect Developer Options without an SDK or gateway: